Site icon Sancerres at Sunset

 Waldorf Astoria Washington D.C.

-This luxury Hilton property took over the Old Post Office Pavilion building that once housed the Trump International Hotel.
+This historic Hilton property took over the Old Post Office Pavilion building that once housed the Trump International Hotel.
 It boasts spacious rooms, excellent service, and a spectacular lobby bar displaying an enviable collection of crystal decanters.
-The closest Metro stop is Federal Triangle on the Blue, Orange, and Silver lines.
 The hotel is a four- to five-minute walk from the National Museum of Natural History.
 It is also within a mile of eight other open Smithsonian museums on the Mall.

 Riggs Washington D.C.

-This Preferred boutique hotel occupies one of the few remaining Romanesque Revival buildings in Washington.
-Its Café Riggs is a Michelin restaurant.
-The hotel used to house a leading bank, and 23 presidents are known to have conducted business there.
-The closest Metro stop is Gallery Place on the Red, Yellow, and Green lines.
+This historic Preferred hotel occupies one of the few remaining Romanesque Revival buildings in Washington.
+The hotel used to house a leading bank, where presidents and embassies conducted their financial business.
 The hotel is a five- to ten-minute walk from the National Museum of Natural History.
 It is also close to Ford’s Theater, where you can see a show, take a guided tour, and view the flag-draped (no-longer-used) Presidential Box.

 Kimpton Hotel Monaco